 - Eragon ended with one, but a sequel was never greenlit due to the scathing reviews and low box office numbers.

 - National Treasure 2 did this on an epic scale.
 The President's Secret Book is constantly brought up throughout the series, and is incredibly important.
-The cliffhanger comes in when the President asks Ben (Nicolas Cage) to "...take a look at page 27."
-The viewers are never shown exactly what was on it, when Ben actually looks at the page the movie cut to what the other characters were doing at the time (escaping) and it isn't mentioned again.... until the last 2 minutes of the movie, where the President asks if Ben looked at page 27, to which he replies "I think I can help with that."
+The cliffhanger comes in when the President asks Ben (Nicolas Cage) to "...take a look at page 47."
+The viewers are never shown exactly what was on it, when Ben actually looks at the page the movie cut to what the other characters were doing at the time (escaping) and it isn't mentioned again.... until the last 2 minutes of the movie, where the President asks if Ben looked at page 47, to which he replies "It's life-altering."
+Riley asks what was on the page, to which the presidents says, "What book?"
 End of movie.
-Fortunately National Treasure 3 is slated for a 2014 release, so this may finally be resolved, but this cliffhanger has had fan theorists screaming ideas since 2007 (and in some cases just screaming).

 - Flash Gordon: Emperor Ming has just died following being Impaled with Extreme Prejudice, right?

 - So who then picks up Ming's ring with an evil laugh?...